vibe-project/vibe-project.github.io/projects/vibe-javascript-client/3.0.0-Alpha2/api/index.md

 The value `false` means no timeout.

 #### `transports?: string[]`
-**Default**: `["ws", "stream", "longpoll"]`
+**Default**: `null`

 An array of the transport ids, in order of index.
-The default set means given runtime environment, try WebSocket, if not possible try HTTP Streaming, if not possible use HTTP Long polling.
-Transport availability is calculated by feature detection in runtime environment.
-It doesn't guarantee that selected transport will work with the given network and server.
+The default value, `null`, means following the server's configuration.
+Therefore, you don't need to set it but if you set it, it is prioritized over that of server.

-The default set will be replaced with actual transport id in runtime: `["ws", "sse", "streamxhr", "streamxdr", "streamiframe", "longpollajax", "longpollxdr", "longpolljsonp"]` in browser and `["ws", "sse", "longpollajax"]` in Node.js.
+`ws`, `sse`, `streamxhr`, `streamxdr`, `streamiframe`, `longpollajax`, `longpollxdr` and `longpolljsonp` are available including a special one, `stream` and `longpoll`.
+For example, `["ws", "stream", "longpoll"]` means given runtime environment, try WebSocket, if not possible try HTTP Streaming, if not possible use HTTP Long polling.
+Transport availability is calculated by feature detection in runtime environment and doesn't guarantee that selected transport will work with the given network and server.

 #### `xdrURL? (uri: string): string`
 **Default**: `null`